zarf-dev/zarf/docs/5-zarf-tutorials/10-package-create-differential.md

 :::

-1. From the examples/longhorn folder, Create the Zarf package with the `zarf package create` command.
+1. From the `examples/longhorn` folder, Create the Zarf package with the `zarf package create` command.

 <iframe src="/docs/tutorials/differential_package_create.html" width="100%" height="600px"></iframe>

-2. Modify the zarf.yaml file to upgrade all of the 1.4.0 images to version 1.4.2, leave everything else the same.
+2. Modify the `zarf.yaml` file to upgrade all of the 1.4.0 images to version 1.4.2; leave everything else the same.

+3. Update the version of the package as well in the [metadata.version](/docs/create-a-zarf-package/zarf-schema#metadata) field.

 :::caution

-Don't forget to update the version of the package as well in the [metadata > version](/docs/create-a-zarf-package/zarf-schema#metadata) field.
-If you don't an attempt to create a differential package you'll get an error.
+Creating differential packages without updating the package version will result in an error.

 <iframe src="/docs/tutorials/differential_package_error.html" width="100%" height="180px"></iframe>